bakpakin/Fennel/CONTRIBUTING.md

 remote hosted anywhere you like and ask someone on IRC or the mailing list to take a look.

+Note that if you submit thru GitHub, your pull request will be incorrectly marked as closed when it is merged due to a bug in GitHub's ability to detect merges applied outside GitHub.

 In order to get CI to automatically run your patches, they will need to have `[PATCH fennel]` in the subject.
 You can configure git to do this automatically: